- Deanne Anderson, MS, OT/L, SIPT – Owner

 Speech and Language Pathology Staff Bios

 Haley Gustavson, MS, CCC-SLP received both her undergraduate degree and master’s degree from Southern Connecticut State University.
-During her graduate studies, she completed her practicums at Southern’s clinic, the Woodbridge public school system, and with the adult population at a skilled nursing facility.
-Haley has experience working with children of all ages with Autism Spectrum Disorder, Down syndrome, cerebral palsy, developmental delays, motor speech disorders, and those with hearing and visual impairments.
-Her specialized skills includes being level 1 PROMPT trained.
-Her approach to treatment offers a variety of strategies, evidence-based support, and personal experience to promote communicative success.
+During her graduate studies, she completed her practicums at Southern’s clinic, the public schools, and with the adult population at a skilled nursing facility.
+Haley has experience working with children of all ages with Autism Spectrum Disorder, Down Syndrome, Cerebral Palsy, developmental delays, motor speech disorders, and those with hearing and visual impairments.
+Her specialized skills include being level 1 PROMPT trained.
+Her approach to treatment offers a variety of strategies, evidence-based support, and play based approaches to promote communicative success.
 Haley feels that a compassionate and creative approach to treatment provides a supportive environment for growth.
-She strives to integrate families into the intervention process to promote generalization of therapy strategies to every day life.
+In her free time, Haley enjoys dining with friends, especially when pizza is involved, and shopping.